Conversations on Bionics and Pain

 The target audience is students and professionals interested in pain, bionics, biomechatronics, neural engineering, computer-brain interfaces, biomedical engineering, and such topics in which medicine and engineering partner up.

-The show is hosted by Dr. Max Ortiz Catalan, Ph.D., who is the Director of the Center for Bionics and Pain Research (www.cbpr.se) and known for his work on prosthetic limbs and phantom limb pain.
+The show is hosted by Prof. Max Ortiz Catalan, Ph.D., who is the Director of the Center for Bionics and Pain Research (www.cbpr.se) and known for his work on prosthetic limbs and phantom limb pain.

 Note!
 You can listen and subscribe to this podcast in your favorite app (Spotify, Audible, Castbox, iTunes, etc…) by clicking in the three red dots in the upright corner of the player below.